-I was suddenly thinking about my life rather than thinking about thinking.
-I had gone from being the security guard assigned to my ego, to actually joining it.
+I was suddenly thinking about my life rather than on watching myself think through it.
+I had gone from being the security guard assigned to my ego, to actually joining it for periods of time.

-Like a frog who does not leap from water that is slowly brought to a boil, I lost perspective and my life became a memory and not a verb.
+Like a frog who does not leap from water that is slowly brought to a boil, I lost perspective and my life became a reshuffling of memory and conjecture, rather than a verb.
 And the responsibilities and the obligations and the requirements of existence temporarily blinded me to the absence of life.
 I got to experience the ‘treadmill!’

 Without knowing it I was experiencing a course in a spiritual university —I was learning how to appreciate who I had been before my accident.
 And the juxtaposition of life to existence was what brought the former into such clear focus.
 It gave me stronger contrast.